fenago/katacoda-scenarios/datascience-machine-learning/datascience-machine-learning-chapter-09-01/finish.md

-You've completed your Jupyter Notebook scenario!
+You've completed your lab exercise!